fourdigits/wagtail-xliff-translation/docs/index.md

 Wagtail XLIFF Translation provides a download view in the Wagtail admin to export site contents to XLIFF file.
 Once the file is translated, it can be uploaded to create a translated site tree.

+Exporting and importing a sub-tree, or a single page is supported.

 ## Known limitations

 - Related objects (such as images, documents, and snippets) are not translated or duplicated.